Disability Accommodations Defined

 - Students take their exam under the supervision of CETL proctors in 1-160B Dewey Hall or another classroom.

 IMPORTANT: If you make corrections or clarifying statements to your class while accommodated students are taking your exam under CETL Disability Resources supervision, you must ensure that this information is communicated in a timely fashion to our proctoring staff.
 Call (585) 275-9049 or email email@example.com between 8 a.m. and 5 p.m.
 If your exam takes place outside of business hours, go to the CETL Disability Resources exam location to share this information.

 Note Taking System (NTS)

-- CETL hires student note takers that are registered in the same class as the student with a disability.
-They are trained in best practices, procedures and confidentiality, and are required to deliver class notes to CETL within 24 hours of the class having taken place.
+CETL Disability Resources hires student note takers that are registered in the same class as the student with a disability.
+They are trained in best practices, procedures, and confidentiality, and are required to deliver class notes within 24 hours of the class having taken place.

-- Occasionally, CETL may contact an instructor asking for assistance identifying a student note taker.
+Occasionally, CETL Disability Resources may contact an instructor asking for assistance identifying a student note taker.
 Typically instructors post the job opportunity on their blackboard or make a class announcement to apply at CETL jobs.

-- When supported by the student’s disability documentation, extensions for assignments may be negotiated between student and instructor as needed.
-Flexibility on the part of the instructor may be required when considering deadlines and attendance when disability-related issues of an episodic nature are beyond the student’s control.
+When supported by the student’s disability documentation, extensions for assignments and flexible attendance may be necessary when disability-related issues of a chronic/episodic nature are beyond the student’s control.

-- Instructors are welcome to consult with CETL's access coordinators if they are uncertain about how to figure out appropriate extension times.
+Instructors are encouraged to consult with their student's assigned access coordinator if they are uncertain about how to figure out appropriate extension times.